 - Collecting support payments

-- Providing spousal support services when associated with a current child support order and limited spousal-only enforcement services by wage withholding and accounting services.
+- Providing spousal support services when associated with a current child support order.

 To apply for child support service, please complete an on-line application or contact us at the address and phone number below.